liu2g/dotfiles/config/i3/README.md

 - [NetworkManager](https://wiki.gnome.org/Projects/NetworkManager) wifi manager
 - [xautolock](https://linux.die.net/man/1/xautolock) inactivity autolock
 - [dunst](https://dunst-project.org/) notification daemon
+- (Optional) enable icon showing in title bar, use [i3-wm-iconpatch](https://aur.archlinux.org/packages/i3-wm-iconpatch/).
+For non-Arch system, download the current working patch by clicking "Download Tarball" on the right-hand side of the AUR page.
+Extract and navigate to the root of the i3 source directory and run `patch -p1 < /path/to/patch/file`
 ## Usage
 0. Resolve for dependencies
 1. Install with `install.py`